Fractural/FracturalVisualNovelEngine/README.md

+> [!Warning]
+> This addon is now deprecated.
+>
+> This addon was built for Godot 3.x in a time when Godot-based visual novel engines lacked scripting support.
+> In Godot 4.x, [Dialogic](https://github.com/dialogic-godot/dialogic) now provides scripting support on-top of a robust
+> visual scripting interface.
+Please use Dialogic for Godot 4.x games!

 # Fractural Visual Novel Engine 📖

 ![Deploy](https://github.com/Fractural/FracturalVisualNovelEngine/actions/workflows/deploy.yml/badge.svg) ![Unit Tests](https://github.com/Fractural/FracturalVisualNovelEngine/actions/workflows/tests.yml/badge.svg)

-A flexible text-based visual novel engine for Godot written in GDScript.
+A flexible text-based visual novel engine for Godot 3.x written in GDScript.
 Partly inspired by [Ren'Py](https://www.renpy.org/doc/html/).

 The goal of this engine is to be an extensible visual novel system capable of integrating itself into any project.
 With extensibility in mind, many features of the engine can be added onto with ease.